 In order to overcome the potential problems caused by an imbalance between production and the fruit demand throughout the year, production of pitaya fruit into pulp will assist fruit farmers to manage products deemed unmarketable because of poor product quality or excessive production.
 Pitaya is processed to ensure microbial safety and extend shelf life.
 Fruit’s nutritional and sensory qualities can be preserved by proper processing techniques and reduce the issues related to enzymatic browning and microbial contaminations [Lan et al, 2023).
 Pasteurization is the technique of choice before aseptically packaging and storing under refrigerated conditions.

 Food manufacturers also can provide new ingredients which can increase product diversity and enable product to be more nutritious and healthier for consumption.
 However, the addition of new ingredients influences the acceptance in terms of physical and nutritional values of the product.
 Therefore, this study was conducted to identify the antioxidant properties of frozen pitaya pulp without jeopardizing their appearance, so that the pulp can be incorporated in various promising food products.
 Due to the significant demand for pitaya or local and international market, home growers and large-scale plantations may find it as profitable investment to engage in this activity.
+(Ref. ?)

 2. material and methods